top of page

 Emily Hay (cello)

 Reconfiguring as a three-piece, the Guild return with a second album that builds on elements of their first whilst taking them in a somewhat different direction.
-It’s still RIO, but now at the more austere, neoclassical, chamber music end of the genre, with almost everything being instrumental and the material almost entirely sounding improvised rather than composed.
-With the pop and rock elements almost entirely removed, and with the spectre of free-jazz intruding here and there, this is more serious and arguably more significant than its predecessor, but I do find myself missing Infra Dig’s sheer joie de vivre – and its great tunes.
+It’s still RIO, but now at the more austere, neoclassical, chamber music end of the genre, with almost everything being instrumental and the material largely sounding improvised rather than composed.
+With the pop and rock elements virtually absent, and with the spectre of free-jazz intruding here and there, this is more serious and arguably more significant than its predecessor, but I do find myself missing Infra Dig’s sheer joie de vivre – and its great tunes.
 GRADE: B–.

 Motor Totemist Guild (USA): Shapuno Zoo (No Man’s Land nml/RTR 8, West Germany, 1988)